Are you unhappy in your job? These four people prove it’s never too late to make a change.

 Pep came top of his year and impressed his tutors so much that he was offered a job researching and teaching, which he still does while studying for a master’s in neuropsychology.
 Now 52, and still in the job, he adds, “My only regret is not having done it earlier.”

 The traditional view used to be that, while a bit of chopping and changing in your youth was acceptable, you should then settle on a career and stick to it.
 But today record numbers of 50- and 60-somethings are choosing to take on new challenges.
+If caring for others is what gives you satisfaction, you can make that your career as well.
+There are care jobs in Leicester and many other places that you can consider.
 “Job satisfaction becomes increasingly important when you’ve only got a few miles on the clock,” says Carolyn May, who left a career in education at age 58 to set up a business in Wales helping others to have second working lives.
 “You don’t want to spend the rest of your life regretting not following your dream,” says May, who has since set up a company that specialises in marketing diagnostics and copywriting.

 In the UK, the abolition of the fixed retirement age has definitely helped change perceptions about working lives.
 The option to take some of your pension as a lump sum at the age of 55 has also opened financial doors for those wishing to make a mid-life change.